Saskatoon campus housing

 Homestay for international students

-International students can apply to live with a local family in Saskatoon through our Homestay program.
-Homestay placements are available for both U of S Language Centre students and international students seeking degrees from the University of Saskatchewan.
+International students can also apply to live with a local family in Saskatoon through the Canada Homestay Network.
+Homestay placements are available for both USask Language Centre students and international students seeking degrees from the University of Saskatchewan.

 Housing in Saskatoon